alfonmga/bitcoin-explorer/README.md

 # bitcoin-explorer
 Bitcoin Explorer for Alfred Workflow

-From the main dir, run command from terminal to install required library ` pip install --target=lib Alfred-Workflow
+From the main dir, run
 `
+pip install --target=lib Alfred-Workflow
+`
+from terminal to install required library